ridoankhan/BlockHack-Bootcamp-API/README.md

 # Database Seeder

-To seed the database with users, bootcamps, courses and reviews with data from the "_data" folder, run
+To seed the database with users, bootcamps, courses and reviews with data from the "data" folder, run

 # Destroy all data
 node seeder.js -delete